linuslangenkamp/MOO/README.md

    * Fixed initial (`x0_fixed`) and final (`xf_fixed`) state components.

-   * References to the `Mesh` and `Collocation` objects, which define the discretization of the problem.
+   * References to the `Mesh` and `fLGR` objects, which define the discretization of the problem.

 2. **`FullSweep` (Abstract Base Class)**:
    This class represents the "full sweep" of the dynamic optimization problem, encompassing